liamtbb/liamtbb.github.io/_posts/2021-12-31-essential_uuid_linux.md

 ### Entries confirmed?

 That's more or less where and how all the essential UUIDs are configured.
-Running grub-update or grub2-mkconfig or whatever your distro uses to generate the grub.cfg file should now present a bootable system after update.
+Update your entries to correspond then run grub-update or grub2-mkconfig (or whatever your distro uses to generate the grub.cfg file) and you should now have a bootable system.